ROCm-DS/hip-ucxx/docs_amd/reference/ucx-debug.rst

 Experimental debugging
 ----------------------

-A list of problems we have run into along the way while trying to understand performance issues with UCX/hipUCXX:
+A list of problems we have run into along the way while trying to understand performance issues with UCX and hip-ucxx:

 - System-wide settings environment variables.
 For example, we saw a system with ``UCX_MEM_MMAP_HOOK_MODE`` set to ``none``.
 Unsetting this env var resolved problems: https://github.com/rapidsai/ucx-py/issues/616.
 One can quickly check system wide variables with ``env | grep ^UCX_``.